iljaSL/ft_ls/README.md

 The ls command is one of the first commands everyone has to learn in order to use shell.
 It is also probably the most used command of every programmer.
-To Recode ls and some of its options will allow you to find out how to interact with the file system using C. After all, you already know how to open, read, write and close a file.
-But, what about the directories?
-Special files?
-Rights, dates or sizes of the files?
+To Recode ls and some of its options allowed me to find out how to interact with the file system using C. I used my own created printf, that I created in a different Hive project to make ft_ls a pleasant project experience.
-And while I am on the topic, the quality of your libft will make the difference between a pleasant project experience and an abominable one.
-For example, if you add ft_printf to your libft, your life will be more enjoyable.
-The ft_ls project is totally doable without ft_printf, in the same way that you can eat yogurt with your fingers.
-But having a spoon still helps a lot....

 <strong style="underline">It's a smaller version of ls, flags that are currently working -> -GRalrt</strong>
 <br>